SecureIdentityAlliance/osia/src/doc/functional/_abis.rst

 - It supports only multi-encounter model, meaning that an identity can have multiple set of biometric data, one for each encounter.
-- It does not expose templates (only images) for CRUD services, with one exception to support the use case of documents with biometrics.
+- It does not expose templates (only images) for CRUD services, with one exception to support the use case of credentials with biometrics.
 - Images can be passed by value or reference.
 When passed by value, they are base64-encoded.
-- Existing standards are used whenever possible, for instance preferred image format is ISO-19794.
+- Existing standards are used whenever possible, for instance preferred image format for biometric data is ISO-19794.

-.. note:: Synchronous and Asynchronous Processing
+.. admonition:: About synchronous and asynchronous processing

     Some services can be very slow depending on the algorithm used, the system workload, etc.
     Services are described so that: